 On our second day in Bishop we headed back towards the north looking for a recommended climbing crag called Clark Canyon.
 We got off road for a long time then realized we went the wrong way in.
 Around the other side of the hills the road got bad and we took our rock-crawling Prius to its offroading limits.
 The area was remote and probably a lot prettier before recent wildfires had blackened most of the trees.
 Just when I though we could go no further, about six miles and an hour through dirt, we came to the parking spot and geared up.
 The rock was fun volcanic tuff and we climbed a few routes.
 Several ways up I found some sketchy bolts and had to downclimb, but in general the area was great and we soon found ourselves worn out and headed home.

 For our third day we headed to the famous Happy Boulders near Bishop.
-We got out there around 8 to avoid the heat and quickly found lots of fun rocks.
+Bishop bouldering is extremely hot in the summer, so we got out there around 8 to avoid the heat and quickly found lots of fun rocks.
 There were hundreds, if not thousands of problems and we hung out for a few hours sending a few popular routes such as Heavenly Path, a great rock with a scary 20+ foot top out.
 We wore ourselves out early again and relaxed through the hot afternoon, making dinner and catching up on some TV shows.
 It sure was great having our own house.

 Our last day in town we wanted to do some more climbing but all the spots around Bishop had some kind of issues, so we got up in the dark and drove south to try to tackle more routes in the Alabama Hills area near Lone Pine.
 We wanted to send the Shark Fin rock around sunrise to capture the classic picture of the climb with Mt.
 Whitney in the background.
 It was a fun climb and we got the perfect shot.
 Afterwards we went to the Tall Wall near the Meat Loaf Campsite.
 This was my first 100+ foot lead climb– super nerve racking but the adrenaline was well worth it.
 We climbed a little more nearby then went and found a fun chimney but it was nearing 100 degrees and we were tired so we hit up the Pizza Factory lunch buffet in Lone Pine and drove home to nap.
 We were finally feeling safer climbing and it was great.
 If only we had a few more months to bum around the States we might actually be good!
 But this would not be the trip that we became climbing pros, Alex Honnold your title is safe for now.